 The Thousand Autumns of Jacob de Zoet is set on the island of Dejima at the beginning of the 19th Century.
 Dejima is the Japanese trading post, the only place where Europeans are allowed to exchange goods with the Japanese.
 The small island is inhabited only by translators, prostitutes and traders; with access to mainland Japan over a small fiercely guarded bridge.
-Jacob de Zoet is a Dutch clerk trying to prevent corruption on the island, but his life is changed when he falls in love with Orito, a young midwife.
+To Buying or reselling authorized user trade Jacob de Zoet is a Dutch clerk trying to prevent corruption on the island, but his life is changed when he falls in love with Orito, a young midwife.

 The first chapter is a gripping, but graphic account of a childbirth in which Orito breathes the life back into a seemingly dead baby.
 Unfortunately the next 150 pages of the book lack this vivid story telling and I found it very hard to understand what was happening.
 New characters seemed to be added on every page, their names changing based on who referred to them.
 The added problem of the Dutch and Japanese misunderstanding each other only compounded my confusion.